darinz/ML/README.md

 This learning resource serves as a comprehensive guide for machine learning, covering topics from basic supervised learning to advanced deep learning and reinforcement learning techniques.
 The material is designed to provide both theoretical understanding and practical implementation skills for students, researchers, and practitioners in the field.

+### Learning Outcomes

+Upon completing this curriculum, learners will be able to:
+- Develop sufficient skills and knowledge to pursue research or professional roles such as Machine Learning Engineer (MLE), Data Scientist, Research Scientist, or similar ML-focused positions
+- Understand fundamental machine learning concepts and algorithms
+- Implement and optimize various ML models from scratch
+- Apply deep learning techniques to complex problems
+- Evaluate and improve model performance effectively
+- Stay current with recent advances in the field
+- Apply machine learning to real-world applications across domains

 ### Learning Approach

 The curriculum follows a progressive learning path that builds from fundamental concepts to advanced applications.
 Each topic includes theoretical foundations, mathematical derivations, and practical implementation examples.
 The material emphasizes both understanding the underlying principles and developing hands-on coding skills.

 #### Active Learning Strategies
 - **Rederive all calculations**: Don't just read the math—work through every derivation step-by-step on paper or in a notebook
-- **Implement from scratch**: Copy and paste code examples into your own Jupyter notebook or Python environment, then modify and experiment
+- **Implement from scratch**: Retype code examples into your own Jupyter notebook or Python environment, then modify and experiment
 - **Build incrementally**: Start with simple implementations and gradually add complexity
 - **Test your understanding**: After each concept, try to explain it to yourself or others without referring to notes